Course Changes (Add/Drop/Swap)

 Please note that course offerings are subject to change/cancellation.
 Sometimes courses are cancelled or sections combined due to insufficient enrollment, or on the need of the faculty.

-If a course is cancelled, students will be given the opportunity to register for an available course.
+If a course is cancelled, students will be given the opportunity to enroll in an available course.
 Students will be notified of course changes/cancellation at the earliest opportunity.